 Points Available 15-11 10-6 5-1 Accomplished Commendable Developing Contestant details/word count The summary sheet is 250-300 words and contains all six required contestant detail components including the title of the activity, names of presenters, school, district, city, and state.
 The summary sheet is 150- 249 words and/or contains 4- 5 required contestant detail components (title of the activity, names of presenters, school, district, city, and state.)
 The summary sheet is less than 150 words and/or contains less than 4 required contestant detail components (title of the activity, names of presenters, school, district, city, and state) or was not submitted.
 Target Audience & Size of Audience The target audience and size of the audience are clearly identified and are appropriate.
 The target audience and size of the audience are implied but not clearly identified or are only somewhat appropriate.
-The target audience and/or size of the audience are not identified or are inappropriate.
-Instructional Objectives Clearly defines display board components and their functions.
+The target audience and/or size of the audience are not identified or are inappropriate. nstructional Objectives Clearly defines display board components and their functions.
 Explains the purpose of a display board in various contexts.
 Identifies most display board components and their basic functions.
 Describes the general purpose of a display board.
 Has limited knowledge of display board components.
-Shows a basic understanding of the display board's purpose.
-Interactive Instructions Instructions are clear, concise, and easy to follow, with no ambiguity.
-Effectively incorporates interactive elements to enhance engagement.
-Instructions are accessible to learners with diverse needs (e.g., font size, color contrast).
-Instructions are clear and easy to follow, with minor ambiguities.
-Includes some interactive elements to enhance understanding.
-Instructions are generally accessible, with minor accessibility issues.
-Instructions are unclear or difficult to follow, with significant ambiguities.
+Shows a basic understanding of the display board's purpose. mplementation Details Implementation details are clear, concise, and easy to follow, with no ambiguity.
+Effectively incorporates interactive elements to enhance student learning.
+Implementation details are clear and easy to follow, with minor ambiguities.
+Includes some interactive elements to enhance student learning.
+Implementation details are unclear or difficult to follow, with significant ambiguities.
 Lacks interactive elements or those included are ineffective.
-Instructions have significant accessibility barriers.